smnorris/roadintegrator/README.md

 To modify processing tolerances and default database/files/folders, edit `config.yml`.

 ### sources.csv
 To modify the source layers used in the analysis, edit the file referenced as `source_csv` in `config.yml`.
 The default source data list file is the provided `sources.csv`.
 This table defines all layers in the analysis and can be modified to customize the analysis.
-Note that order of the rows is not important, the script will sort the rows by the **hierarchy** column.
+Note that order of the rows is not important, the script will sort the rows by the **priority** column.
 Columns are as follows:

 | COLUMN                 | DESCRIPTION                                                                                                                                                                            |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|